BRITISH CAT MAGAZINES - A HISTORY

 Cat Gossip began on December 8th 1926 as a 6-page privately produced weekly edited by H C Brooke.
 As the title indicates, it was mostly snippets and contributions from correspondents.
 It reported interesting developments and discoveries as well as the sometimes unusual theories and opinions of its correspondents.

 Its editor, HC Brooke, was involved with a number of animal fancies and seemed to collect rare or unusual breeds.

 This title has also been used for several magazines and I believe there is currently a "Cats and Kittens" magazine published in North America.

-In the 1930s (1937?), the 48-page monthly Cats and Kittens appeared.
+In the early 1930s, the 48-page monthly Cats and Kittens appeared.
 It was edited by Arthur A Prestwich and based in Horsham, Sussex.
 Topics included the Paris Show; the problem of infectious diseases and the usefulness of vaccinating cats against those diseases.
 Welfare and cruelty were of concern to the readers.
 Another interesting topic was cats owned by celebrities, especially by film stars (incidentally, film star James Mason would later write a cat care book).
 Within a few years, Cats and Kittens was absorbed by the weekly Cat World and for a while was titled "Cat World and Cats and Kittens".